andrejbutora21/Film_Search_App/README.md

 - Run tests. `npm run test`
 - Open storybook and view components. `npm run storybook`
 - View project design in `wireframe`.

-# In case of problems

-There is used localStorage in this project, so in case of problems, check possible conflicts in devtools.